Crankstart Foundation - Funder Overview

 - ProPublica ($5 million, 2023): Investigative journalism supporting democratic accountability

-These examples show the foundation's preference for: organizations with operational scale, solutions addressing structural inequity, and initiatives that combine direct service with systems change.
+These examples show the foundation's preference for: organisations with operational scale, solutions addressing structural inequity, and initiatives that combine direct service with systems change.

 Quotes from Leadership